CanUnesi/QMK-on-K6/README.md

 and edit the "rules.mk" file to have the following line:

 	SLEEP_LED_ENABLE = no
-## 9. (Optional) Activating the Caps Lock Led and Using a RGB Color Indicator
+## 9. (OLD) (Optional) Activating the Caps Lock Led and Using a RGB Color Indicator
+**Caps lock led is now activated by default, you can still follow these steps for the RGB indicator or for disabling it.**

 Following these steps will let you activate the caps lock led and change the rgb of the caps lock key.
 The caps lock led is a single color(red) led so you might want to keep the led permanently off if you want to use another indicator color.
 In that case, follow the comment in the keymap.c addition.

 ### 9.1.
 Open the following file in your qmk_firmware directory with a text editor or an IDE: